SumoLogic/sumologic-documentation/docs/apm/traces/spans.md

 You can customize your chart by picking different visualization types and colors.

+#### Find HTTP errors distribution

-1. Next, let’s see how to find the distribution of different HTTP errors among our services.
+Next, let’s see how to find the distribution of different HTTP errors among our services.
 Not as a time series, just a pie chart to find which service and status codes are most common.

 Here is the simple query we used to visualize that data: